MEF4232/basic-web-pages/README.md

 > “Floats” let you put block-level elements side-by-side instead of on top of each other.
 Float-based layouts have mostly been replaced with Flexbox in modern websites. ([Floats](https://www.internetingishard.com/html-and-css/floats/#setup))

+> When you have an extra unfloated HTML element at the bottom of a container div, use the clear solution.
+Otherwise, add an overflow: hidden declaration to the container element.
+The underlying idea for both options is that you need a way to tell the browser to incorporate floats into the height of their container element in order for their backgrounds to show up. ([Hiding Overflow](https://www.internetingishard.com/html-and-css/floats/#after-a-float))

 ## ⬜ Chapter 8 - Flexbox

 ## ⬜ Chapter 9 - Advanced Positioning